 Many refrigerators have warnings against placing items above and on top of the appliance.
 Always read the manufacturer's instructions before installing shelving or cupboards above a refrigerator or placing large, bulky items on top of the appliance.

-If the refrigerator is outside or in a warmer room like a sunny living area, then placing items on top of the fridge can be more problematic.
-A refrigerator that is stored outside of the kitchen can have issues with rain water, overloaded electrical systems and more.
+If the refrigerator is elsewhere, such as outside or in a warmer room like a sunny living area, then placing items on top of the fridge can be more problematic.
+A refrigerator that is stored outside of the kitchen can have issues with rainwater, overloaded electrical systems and more.